-Some very large companies have mega setups all to themselves.
-Notable examples at both World Travel Market 2013 and FITUR 2014 were the two big airlines from the United Arab Emirates- Etihad and Emirates airlines.
+Some very large companies have huge setups all to themselves.
+Notable examples at both World Travel Market and FITUR are the two big airlines from the United Arab Emirates, Etihad and Emirates airlines.
 Each was a little scaled back at FITUR, but they were still impressive.
-Expect to be impressed if you come across them at ITB Berlin 2014 or any large travel trade fair.
+Expect to be impressed if you come across them at ITB Berlin or any large travel trade fair.

 Because FITUR is more Spanish centric, many other nations were scaled back compared to their stalls at World Travel Market in London.
-Belgium, which was still well represented at FITUR 2014, only had one bar serving Belgian beers instead to two.
-Clearly they still had an impressive representation and you can probably expect to see a double sided bar again at ITB Berlin 2014.
+Belgium, which was still well represented at FITUR, only had one bar serving Belgian beers instead of two.
+Clearly, they still had an impressive representation and you can probably expect to see a double-sided bar again at ITB Berlin.

 Countries like Malaysia, which had a gigantic setup at World Travel Market, only had a small stall at FITUR.
 But Angola was probably equally represented with a wonderful display filled with tasty treats and gift bags they were happy to give away.
 They really set the mark for not just Africa, but generally putting on a great promotion by FITUR standards.